SeanDS/zero/README.md

 The script in `/tests/liso/liso.py` can be run to automatically test the solver against LISO with a set of LISO input files.
 Currently, most scripts produce results that agree with LISO outputs to 1 part in 10,000 (both relative and absolute).
-Floating voltage circuits do not match as closely; this is under investigation.
+Certain circuits with very small numbers (for example, transfer functions around -100 dB or more) do not always agree within this bound, possibly due to numerical precision of the solver routine.

 ## Current limitations

-### Solver
-  - Circuits with floating voltage inputs do not match LISO results as closely as fixed voltage inputs (within a few percent for floating, within 0.01% for fixed).
-The reason for this is as yet unclear.

 ### LISO parsing
   - Coordinates for output signals (e.g. `im`, `deg+`, etc.) are ignored in